TECLIB/fastlane-plugin-xcov_report/README.md

 **x_cov report** allows you to generate custom HTML for coverage.

-This project is a **work in progress**.
-The information here provided could change at any given time.

 ### Troubleshooting

 If you have trouble using plugins, check out the [Plugins Troubleshooting](https://docs.fastlane.tools/plugins/plugins-troubleshooting/) guide.